Sum-of-Squares Relaxations for Information Theory and Variational Inference: Review of quantum information theory

-While the Fenchel conjugate of $D^{\rm QT}_{\rm standard}(A\|B) $ with respect to $A$ can be computed in closed form in most cases, this is not the case for $D^{\rm QT}_{\rm max}(A\|B) $.
-Thus, some of the algorithms from~\cite{bach2022information} cannot be extended.
+While the Fenchel conjugate of $\tilde{D}^{\rm QT}_{\rm standard}(A\|B) $ with respect to $A$ can be computed in closed form in most cases, this is not the case for $\tilde{D}^{\rm QT}_{\rm max}(A\|B) $.
+Thus, some of the algorithms from~\cite{bach2022information} cannot be extended and we need to derive new ones based on the unconstrained variational formulation presented in \mysec{varf}.

-\paragraph{Special case of von Neumann relative entropy.} When $f(t) = t \log t - t + 1$, for the standard divergence $D^{\rm QT}_{\rm standard}(A\|B) $, we get $\tr\big[ A \log A - A \log B \big]$, which is the Bregman divergence associated with the von Neumann entropy $A \mapsto \tr [ A \log A]$.
+\paragraph{Special case of von Neumann relative entropy.} When $f(t) = t \log t - t + 1$, for the standard divergence $\tilde{D}^{\rm QT}_{\rm standard}(A\|B) $, we get $\tr\big[ A \log A - A \log B \big]$, which is the Bregman divergence associated with the von Neumann entropy $A \mapsto \tr [ A \log A]$.
 Note that this is different from seeing that $A$ and $B$ are covariance matrices, and considering the Kullback-Leibler between zero-mean Gaussian distributions with these covariance matrices (which would lead to $\frac{1}{2}\tr [ A B^{-1} ] - \frac{1}{2} \log \det [ A B^{-1}] - \frac{d}{2}$).
 For an approach linking semi-definite programming and Gaussian entropies, see~\cite{jordan2003semidefinite}.